huacnlee/autocorrect/README.md

 If you just want to disable some special lines in file, you can write a comment `autocorrect: false` or `autocorrect-disable`, when AutoCorrect matched comment include that, it will disable temporary.

-And then, you can use `autocorrect: true` or `autocorrect-enable` to reopen it agian.
+And then, you can use `autocorrect: true` or `autocorrect-enable` to reopen it again.

-For example in JavaScript:
+For example, in JavaScript:

 ```js
 function hello() {